-2 1-pound loaves of Acme sourdough bread, crusts removed, bread cut into 1-inch dice (20 cups)
+2 1-pound loaves of Acme sourdough bread (or other quality bread), crusts removed, bread cut into 1-inch dice (20 cups)

 2 tablespoons Boccalone Lard

 1 cup dry white wine (See the Wine Merchant)

 2 dozen medium to large shucked Hog Island oysters (or other quality oysters), halved, 1/2 cup liquor reserved

 Preheat the oven to 250°.
 Spread the bread on 2 large rimmed baking sheets and bake for 20 minutes, until crisp; let cool.
 Transfer to a very large mixing bowl.

 In a large skillet, add 2 tbsp lard and cook the sausage meat over moderate heat, breaking it up with a spoon, until no pink remains, about 10 minutes.
 With a slotted spoon, add the sausage to the bread in the bowl.